apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ### [](#jquery-or-cheerio) jQuery or Cheerio

-We'll be using the [**Cheerio**](https://www.npmjs.com/package/cheerio) package a whole lot to parse data from HTML.
+We'll be using the [**Cheerio**](https://www.npmjs.com/package/cheerio) package a lot to parse data from HTML.
 This package provides a simple API using jQuery syntax to help traverse downloaded HTML within Node.js.

 ## [](#next) Next up